For $200 the Espresso Works All-In-One is a decent coffee maker

 The guard prevents any hot spray or spitting.
 However the more accustomed you come to it, the more limiting the guard becomes.
 It bubbles rather than textures the milk, which doesn’t give the same smooth mouth feel.

 This is easy to remedy: bang the milk jug on the countertop and swirl the milk around until the large, airy bubbles have disappeared.
 After doing this, your milk will be salvaged and smooth to drink.
-I made some delicious cappuccinos using oat and dairy milk, so it is possible, but will tale more time and effort.
+I made some delicious cappuccinos using oat and dairy milk, so it is possible, but will take more time and effort.

 I felt again that the coffee tasted a little weak, but I was in the kitchen with some other expert testers who enjoyed it without any complaints.
-The flavors were still generally well extracted and distinct, so overall this wasn’t bad.
+The flavors were still generally well-extracted and distinct, so overall this wasn’t bad.

 Cleaning, storage, and maintenance